 - Move electronics out of sight.
 Your cable modem, wireless router, firewall, battery backup, etc. shouldn’t be on your desk.
 Even if you have enough room in introduces visual clutter.
 Once again, cutting down on clutter reduces the amount of work between a messy desk and an organized desk.
 This organizational tip can go a long ways toward making your desk and office a much nicer place to work.

 - Easy to access files.
 Without moving your chair or getting up, you should be able to grab an unused manila folder, label it and put it in your file cabinet.
 Easy filing is one of the most important organization tips.
 The more effort it requires the more difficult it will be to stay organized.

 - Scanning documents.
-This is something I’m experimenting with.
 I have a scanner and I’ll turn important documents into PDFs and keep them on my computer.
 I use OCR so the documents are searchable.
 This is wonderful if you travel a lot because it keeps everything right there with you.
 The problem is trying to figure out what to scan and what can just be filed.
 If you are good at guessing what you’ll want to have electronically this can work very well.
-I haven’t figured out how accurate I am just yet.
 Keeping papers off your desk is an important part of desk organization.